 The Availability of Galileo to GPS Time Offset (GGTO) Determination is the percentage of time that the system provides at least one non-dummy GGTO10 set of coefficients within the Navigation message, acquiring SiS from a space vehicle seen above a minimum elevation angle of 5 degrees.
 Figure 7 gives the availability of the GGTO Determination for Worst User Location (WUL), computed for a virtual grid of user positions over the service coverage area.
-Values are "annually normalised" by accumulating data over long term (since January 2017).
+Values are "annually normalised" by accumulating data over the previous 12 months.

-Figure 7: Evolution of the annually normalised availability of the GGTO Determination, during the reporting period
+Figure 7: Annually normalised availability of the GGTO Determination, during the reporting period

-The monthly (short term) availability of the Galileo UTC Determination Service always reached 100%.
+Also the monthly (short term) availability of the Galileo UTC Determination Service always reached 100% during the quarterly period.

-The short-term Galileo user GGTO Determination capability was 96.86% in October, while it was 100% in November and December.
-Dummy coefficients were disseminated on October 3^{rd} @ 12:41, up to the day after @ 13:36 (ref.: NAGUs 2017040 and 2017041).
+The monthly (short-term) Galileo user GGTO Determination capability, which is not shown in the figures, was 100% in April, 100% in May and 90.09% in June.
+Dummy coefficients were disseminated over 3 days, from June 13th @ 12:41, up June to 16th @ 13:52 (ref.: NAGUs 2018011 and 2018012).

-However, the MPL of 87%11 specified by [OS-SDD] for long-term is fully achieved.
+The MPL of 87% 11 specified by [OS-SDD] for long-term is fully achieved.